gerayzade/WaterConsumption/README.md

 # WaterConsumption
-This app is designed to calculate how much water should we consume each day.
+This app is designed to calculate how much water should we consume every day.
 Just choose your weight and find out it!
 <br/><br/>
 <img width="500px" src="mockup.png" />
 <br/><br/>